abhiramr/abhiramr.github.io/_posts/2019-10-31-Git-Jupyterlab-Ext.md

 ---
 layout: post
 title: Git extension for Jupyterlab
-tags: [python, git, code, intermediate]
+tags: [setup, jupyterlab, intermediate]
 ---

-[Extensions in Jupyter-lab are still very much experimental.
-But this one seems to be working fabulously so far.]
+<i>Disclaimer : Extensions in Jupyter-lab are still very much experimental.
+But this one seems to be working fabulously so far.</i>

-Jupyterlab-git is an extension that lets you stage and commit changes to notebooks made right from within the Jupyterlab interface.
+`jupyterlab-git` is an extension that lets you stage and commit changes to notebooks made right from within the Jupyterlab interface.

 This is best installed within the confines of a virtual environment, as is anything experimental.
 <hr/>